Pain and lung cancer

 Ways to manage pain

 There are different ways to control pain.
-Aside from medicines, various procedures can manage any build-up of fluid that is causing pain.
+Aside from pain medicines, various procedures can manage any build-up of fluid that is causing pain.
 Radiation therapy and chemotherapy can reduce pain by shrinking a lung tumour.
 Surgery may help treat pain from bones: for example, if the cancer has spread to the spine and is pressing on nerves (nerve compression).

 Tips for coping with pain